Socioeconomic status and mental health: Implications for schizophrenia

-Another possible explanation discussed in literature regarding the relation between the downward drift theory and schizophrenia is the stigma associated with mental illness.
+Another possible explanation for the relationship between the downward drift theory and schizophrenia is the stigma associated with mental illness.
 Individuals with mental illness are often treated differently, usually negatively, by their community.
 Although great strides have been made, mental illness is often unfavorably stigmatized.
 As Livingston explains, "stigma can produce a negative spiraling effect on the life course of people with mental illnesses, which tends to create...a decline in social class".

 Individuals who develop schizophrenia cannot function at the level they are used to, and "are particularly likely to experience the effects of ostracism, being amongst the most stigmatized of all the mental illnesses."
 The complete exclusion they experience helps to maintain their new lower status, preventing any upward mobility.
 The downward drift theory may be mainly applicable to schizophrenia; however, it may also apply to other mental illnesses since each is accompanied by a negative stigma.

 While it can be hard to maintain status once the schizophrenia appears, some individuals are able to resist a downward drift, particularly if they start out at a higher SES.
 For example, if a person is from a high SES, they have the ability to access preventative resources and possible treatment for the disease which can help buffer the drift downwards and help maintain their status.
 It is also important for those with schizophrenia to have a strong network of friends and family because friends and family may notice signs of the illness before full onset.
 For example, individuals that are married show less of a drift downwards than those who are not.
 Individuals who do not have a support system may show early signs of psychotic symptoms that go unnoticed and untreated.

+Socioeconomic status and depression

+Depression is linked to low socioeconomic status.
+Groups with lower income and lower levels of education have higher rates of depression.
+According to the 2025 study by Jesperson et al. "lower occupational status was associated with higher risk of depression in 4 of 6 studies" with unemployment also being correlated with a high potential for depression development.
+The opposite was found when compared to those with high socioeconomic status with no reports of a strong correlation between depression and high SES.